Tire, İzmir: Etymology and history

-Ancient times
+Ancient period

 Tire center is an ancient town and it had already acquired considerable importance under the rule of the Lydians, called Tyrrha (occasionally spelled Tarrha) at the time and lying in the middle of the road connection between the capital of Lydia and the prominent portuary center of Ephesus.

 While there are various suggestions regarding its form, many sources affirm the existence of a fundamental association between the city of Tyrrha and King Gyges of Lydia, who founded Lydia's Mermnad dynasty in the 7th century BC and laid the grounds for the Lydian expansion in the 150 years that followed.
 Some scholars indicate in all certainty that here was his birthplace, others claim that he first ruled here or the town was founded either by the 7th-century king or a previous namesake.
 Etymological similarity between the name of the city and such designations as Tyrrhenia, Tyrrhenians and tyrant have also been pointed at or disputed.

 The etymology of the name Tyrrha itself was suggested as being an indigenous Lydian language word and explained in terms relative to the English language word "tower".

+Roman and Byzantine periods

+During Roman times the city was known as Arkadiopolis, but during Byzantine times the popular name was Thyrea or Thyraia (Greek: Θύραια).
+Thyraia was sacked by the Menteshe emir Sassan in the late 13th century after he besieged it and starved its residents.
+After the same emir conquered and sacked Ephesus in 1308, he killed much of its population and deported the rest to Thyraia.

-Ottoman times
+Ottoman period

 Tire developed strong ties with the Ottoman capital and administration, both economically and in terms of its population make-up, especially after the 15th century, since Tire became a retreat where palace personnel, including members of the harem, were sent for their retirement days.
 Timur (Tamerlane) spent the winter of 1402/1403 based in Tire, after his defeat of the Ottoman forces at the Battle of Ankara, a span of time he used to capture Smyrna lower castle from the Knights of Rhodes, to acquire the city of İzmir fully for the Turks, and his stay here is also at the origin of Tire's noted Nevruz celebrations referred to above.
 From 1867 until 1922, Tire was part of the Aidin Vilayet of the Ottoman Empire.